How to Find Hidden GPS Trackers on Vehicles

 Inspect the Exterior

 Because bumpers are made of injection-molded ABS, they’re an excellent place for a GPS tracker, making this the most likely place for a tracker to be hidden.
 To look behind a bumper, we recommend you use a mirror on an extendable pole while illuminating the area with a flashlight.

 If you don’t find anything behind both bumpers, continue by inspecting the vehicle’s undercarriage.
 Keep an eye on any part that’s noticeably cleaner than the rest of the undercarriage.
 Don’t forget to check the wheel wells.
-Even though that isn’t a recommended location for a tracker to be hidden, it is possible an inexperienced user may have placed one there.
+Even though that isn’t a recommended location for a tracker to be hidden, an inexperienced user may have placed one there.

 Finally, carefully inspect under the hood.
 Unless you know what you’re doing, it’s best if you don’t disconnect anything.
 That said, pay special attention to any wires connected to the vehicle’s battery as they may lead to a GPS tracker.

 The easiest GPS trackers to find are those that plug directly into either the OBD data port behind the dashboard or the 12V cigarette lighter receptacle.
 These will likely be visible from the cab of the vehicle and will not require any special inspection techniques.
 If you don’t find a GPS tracker in these locations, inspect the rest of the interior, including the dashboard, storage compartments, under the seats, and below the spare tire.

 Because the interior plastic trim on most modern vehicles is easy to remove and often hides an abundance of free space, that’s where you’re very likely to find a hidden GPS tracker.
 If you’re not keen on disassembling half of your car to find one small box, you should use an electronic bug sweeper.
 Electronic bug sweepers detect the presence of GPS and radio signals and can point you toward them, helping you find a GPS tracker in no time.